Pin

 • Pens – I love a variety of pens so I can color code.

 • Stickers and Washi – Don’t forget the fun stuff.
 Just because it’s a homeschool planner it doesn’t mean that it can’t be pretty if that’s your thing.
+There are many different ways to decorate including decorating the back cover.

 Wilson Jones Durable Hinge Poly Binder with Removable Ring, 1 Inch, Brown (W31922)Pin HP Paper, Office Ultra White, 20lb, 8.5 x 11, 3 Hole Punch , 92 Bright, 500 Sheets / 1 Ream (113102R), Made In The USAPin Avery 74102 Top loading non-glare poly sheet protectors, heavy, 100 per boxPin Avery Big Tab Insertable Extra Wide Dividers, 8 Clear Tabs, 1 Set (11223)Pin Platinum Art Supplies Micro-Line Ultra-Fine Point Ink Pens (Set Of 16)Pin We R Memory Keepers Tab Paper Punch, FilePin Tab Stickers-FilePin Washi Masking Tape Set of 24, Decorative Masking Tape Collection,Tape for DIY Crafts and Gift Wrapping Office Party SuppliesPin Busy Mom Collection for Calendars, Planners.Pin Doodlebug School Paper Pack, 12 by 12Pin